-1. Talk to your boss.
+1. Talk to Your Boss

-Your best way forward is look for opportunities to connect that aren't associated with impending doom.
+Your best way forward is to look for opportunities to connect that aren't associated with impending doom.

 Let them know that you're always interested in hearing constructive criticism on your performance.
 This is particularly useful if your relationship with your employer is only just starting to sour.

 Make sure you're willing to practice what you preach, and take seriously any feedback you receive, and take steps to show that you're improving.